Manjunath2015/flow-docs/flow-docs/use-expressions-in-conditions.md

     ![save your flow](./media/use-expressions-in-conditions/name-and-save.png)

 ### Run the flow with the or expression
 The flow runs after you save it.
-If you created the spreadsheet shown earlier in this walkthrough, here's what the it looks like after the run completes:
+If you created the spreadsheet shown earlier in this walkthrough, here's how it looks like after the run completes:

 ![or expression completes](./media/use-expressions-in-conditions/spreadsheet-table-after-or-expression-runs.png)